deerportal/deerportal/HANDBOOK.md

 ###Deer Portal

 In the middle of all the boards, there is Deer Portal, with the **Hooftlar** (the Almighty Deer Good altar) placed in the center.
-First player who reach it and pay tribute to Almighty Deer, starts **Deer Mode** period which takes exactly four rounds (four turns for each player).
+First player who reaches it and pay tribute to Almighty Deer, starts **Deer Mode** period which takes exactly four rounds (four turns for each player).
 After that everyone who didn't reach the portal - will be ceased.

 ##Game mechanic

-Each player who is active (didn't reach Hoofltar yet, nor is being paused) has to perform two actions during his turn - throw a dice (by the click on hand symbol in the right bottom area of the screen), and then decide where to go - by clicking on the corresponding area on his board.
-After moving the character, depends on the destination field:
+Each player who is active (didn't reach Hoofltar yet, nor is being paused) has to perform two actions during his turn - throw a dice (by the click on dice symbol in the right bottom area of the screen), and then decide where to go - by clicking on the corresponding area on his board.
+After moving the player, depends on the destination field:

-* Nothing happen - if the field was empty
 * Collects the diamond - if there was one
+* Collects the rune and executes the card - if a rune was on the field
 * Meditates - if the field was a starter place for the character
-* Collects the rune and executes the card - if run was on the field
 * Moves to the Deer God kingdom - by entering the portal.

-If the player entered portal as the first one - he does start Deer Mode and gets awarded with the few diamonds.
+If a player entered portal as the first one - he does start Deer Mode and gets awarded with the few diamonds.